Elaphe Hub Motors

 advantage of these features by getting AWD.

-For those of you who don’t know what the difference is between a hub motor and regular
+For those of you who don’t know what the difference is between a hub motor and a regular

 motor, here is an image that compares a hub motor to a Tesla motor: